wszdexdrf/UIDAI-Hackathon-Entry/README.md

 ---

 ## About Pehchan (Resident) App
-The Pehchan app is a simple app with the help of which you can verify your identiy (Name, gender and dob) and check in quickly at hotels, airline etc. The app will generate a secure QR code which the would be scanned at the reception of hotel, airline etc. which would enable them to confirm your identity and only let you in for your booking.
-You just need to add your info the first time, then you can freely verify yourself using "Your Pehchan" button or selecting your info.
+The Pehchan app is a simple app with the help of which you can verify your identiy **(Name, gender and dob)** and check in quickly at hotels, airline etc. The app will generate a secure QR code which the would be scanned at the reception of hotel, airline etc. which would enable them to confirm your identity and only let you in for your booking.
+You just need to add your info the first time, then you can freely verify yourself using "Your Pehchan" button or selecting your entry from the saved people.

 ### Data stored on your phone
 The app stores a password protected zip file containing your XML.
 Each password is randomly generated 4 digit number You don't need to remember your passwords as the app will manage that itself.
 Your Aadhar number is not stored on the phone, so you can rest assured!